 You’ll probably want to cut your logs in half cross-ways to expose the middle.
 Once you’ve done this, you’ll probably have a whole lot of logs of different shapes and sizes.

-Make sure you get the largest pieces and place them on the bottom row.
+By getting the largest pieces and placing them on the bottom row you get a better stack.
 This won’t only save you the back ache of having to lift them so high.
 It will also lead to a much more stable and structurally sound firewood stack.